h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ### Embeddings Transformer (Image Vectorizer) without Fine-tuning

-The **Image Vectorizer transformer** utilizes pre-trained **ImageNet** models to convert a column with an image path or URI ((Uniform Resource Identifier)) to an **embeddings** (vector) representation that is derived from the last global average pooling layer of the model.
+**Embeddings Transformer (Image Vectorizer)** is the first approach to modeling images in Driverless AI.The **Image Vectorizer transformer** utilizes pre-trained **ImageNet** models to convert a column with an image path or URI ((Uniform Resource Identifier)) to an **embeddings** (vector) representation that is derived from the last global average pooling layer of the model.
 The resulting vector is then used for modeling in Driverless AI.
 This approach can be use with and without fine-tuning.
 In a moment, we will further explore the difference between with and without fine-tuning.

 **Notes**: